tryolabs/tintin-challenge-tryolabs-latam/docs/challenge.md

 ## Part 1: Model implementation

+I decided to use the feature selection (reducing input dimensionality) and balance because it returned better metrics for both the XGBoost and the Logistic Regression.

+When making a decision on wether to use XGBoost or Logistic Regression, I decided to use the XGBoost since it can deal with more complex relations between the features to predict the target.
+However, we saw that both models returned similar metrics, and Logistic Regression is faster (since it is a simpler model), so one could argue in favor of using Logistic Regression if the inference time was a constraint that we worried about.

 ### Changes in exploration notebook

 - Given a column in the features, the *delay rate* for each value taken by the column is computed as the percentage of delayed flights in that category.
 [Associated commit](https://github.com/tryolabs/tintin-challenge-tryolabs-latam/commit/bed404d0071cc95a545f29b47477f36a596a314f).